 Don’t just listen, act

-It’s crucial that feedback is actioned.
-An employee needs to be given resources to help them if they’re given poor feedback in a particular area.
+It’s crucial that 360 degree feedback is actioned.
+An employee needs to be given resources to help them if they’re given negative feedback in a particular area.

 A lack of follow-up around what happens after going through feedback means that the process becomes pointless.
 It will also damage future attempts at carrying out effective 360s as employees will be apathetic about how useful it’ll be.